alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 The first Gameboy to initiate the connection (by talking to the Cable Club NPC at the Pokemon Center) will probe the SCK line and won't find any clock signal there, thus becoming **master**.
 It will repeatedly send **0x01** looking for a response on the other side, the slave gameboy must always reply with **0x02** (everytime it receives 0x01).

-Note that the slave gameboy won't reply to the first 0x01 because it can only reply to what it has already been received, (the master->slave and slave->master transmission happends at the same time!) so the first message will always be replied with 0x00:
+Note that the slave gameboy won't reply to the first 0x01 because it can only reply to what it has already been received, (the master->slave and slave->master transmission happens at the same time!) so the first message will always be replied with 0x00:

 | #MSG | MASTER | SLAVE              |
 |------|--------|--------------------|